 The Foundation's endowment consists of funds established for a specific purpose.
-The endowment includes only donor-restricted funds to function as an endowment.
+The endowment includes donor-restricted funds and funds designated by the Board of Directors to function as an endowment.
 Net assets associated with the endowment funds are classified and reported based on the existence or absence of donor-imposed restrictions.